When I use the GetFederationToken API to generate temporary credentials, the ${aws:userName} policy variable doesn't work.

 Resolution

-The following JSON IAM policy provides an example where the ${aws:userName} policy variable has been replaced with the ${aws:userID} policy variable:
+In the following JSON policy example, the ${aws:userName} policy variable is replaced with the ${aws:userID} policy variable:

 "Statement":[